 Hogarth served on the Hospital’s Court of Governors and General Committee, and designed its coat of arms and uniforms for the children to wear.

 His commitment to children extended into his home life, too.
 With his wife, Jane, he invited children to visit his house, and supervised local wet-nurses (the closest thing to foster carers in those days), an idea ahead of its time.

-William Hogarth, March of the Guards to Finchley © Coram in the care of the Foundling Museum
+William Hogarth, March of the Guards to Finchley © The Foundling Museum

 Also on display is the beautiful Court Room that Hogarth created for the Hospital, one of several rooms from the original Hospital that Coram and the Foundling Museum have preserved for future generations.